Thursday, March 31, 2011

 Tuesday, March 29, 2011

 The Museum of Science is one of the most famous museums in Boston and one of the oldest science museums in the United States.
 It is visited by more than 1.5 million people every year.
 Their mission is to play a leading role in transforming the nation’s relationship with science and technology.
 It is located 26 miles from campus and accessible by public transportation.
+Fortunately since we're one of the few Christian universities outside of Boston we can easily visit.

 Formerly a professional freelance French horn player, Iltis developed a neural disorder that brought his performance career to an end.
 Over the last decade Iltis has been reading, writing and doing research on the complex disorder known as embouchure dystonia.
 This Wednesday’s Faculty Forum presentation will provide a synopsis of his personal journey as well as describe what appears to be a very recent and significant breakthrough that draws on the knowledge and experience gained over those 10 years.